 - First, cut the avocado in half.
 Make sure to remove the pit of the chopped avocado.

-- Place the wrapped avocado inside and set the microwave on medium or high heat.
-Cook the avocado for 30 seconds.
-If it is not soft enough for you, put the avocado inside the microwave again and cook it for another 30 seconds.
+- Microwave the avocado for 30 seconds.
+If it still isn’t soft enough for you, put the avocado back inside the microwave again and heat it for another 30 seconds.

 How to Slow Down Avocado Ripening

 Like we said, storing avocados in the refrigerator helps keep them from ripening too fast, so you can save it in case you want to whip up some Mexican breakfast recipes in the morning.
 Because while warmth is a great catalyst for ripening an avocado, we want the opposite to preserve it.
 So to extend its shelf life, keep it in a cold place as much as possible.

 Besides teaching you how to ripen avocados quickly, we also have a few tips on how to slow down this process.
 Find them below.

 - Refrigerate the whole avocado – The cold temperature allows the fruit to ripen at a slower pace.
 Store the fruit in the crisper drawer.